 "Dead," said the Cat.

 "Oh."
 Sakura didn't really know what to say to that, other than silence was probably appropriate.
-Idly she wondered what'd happened to the kunoichi.
-Sakura blinked, her eyes focusing on nothing in particular, before she turned her gaze back to the Anbu.
+Idly she wondered what had happened to the kunoichi.
+Sakura blinked, before she turned her gaze back to the Anbu.
 He was watching her strangely.

 "What does the Hokage need?" she asked.